The Anatomy of a Tooth

 The alveolar bone is an especially dense, hard type of bone that attaches your teeth to your jawbone.
 The alveolar bone contains a row of sockets to provide more support to the teeth.
 Unfortunately, bone loss due to periodontal disease or simple aging can make the alveolar bone less stable, which can result in tooth loss.

-For more information about dental anatomy, make an appointment with Advanced Dental Concepts today.
-Dr. Sander White, your premier dentist in Broomall PA, will evaluate the health of your teeth and help you keep your smile healthy and comfortable.
+For more information about dental anatomy, schedule an appointment with Advanced Dental Concepts today.
+Dr. Sander White, one of the best dentists in Broomall PA, will evaluate the health of your teeth and help you keep your smile healthy and comfortable.